Minimally Invasive Treatment of Chronic Sacroiliac Joint Pain

 What should patients expect?

 Like other minimally invasive outpatient procedures, some post-procedural pain or discomfort should be expected.
-Usually an over-the-counter NSAID is sufficient to relieve this discomfort.
-In some cases, post-procedural pain may increase and the physician will prescribe needed medication (e.g. anti-inflammatory).
+Usually an over-the-counter non-steroidal anti-inflammatory (NSAID) is sufficient to relieve this discomfort.
+In some cases, post-procedural pain may increase and the physician will prescribe needed medication (eg, NSAID).
 The physician may recommend certain range of motion exercises to begin several days following the procedure.